 Review and Revise

-Make time to connect with the volunteers while the event is still fresh in their minds and review what went right and what can you do better next time.
+Make time to connect with the volunteers while the event is still fresh in their minds.
+Review what went right and what can you do better next time.
 Take notes and kindly accept suggestions and feedback, especially from your volunteers that took time to help make this event a success.
 After reviewing, revise what to change and put those actions in place as you create a new S.M.A.R.T. goal for the next campus visit.

 As a SchoolAdmin client, you have our awesome customer support team by your side to help you set up and understand how to use this feature.
 Please sign in to your SchoolAdmin site and connect with our Client Service team by clicking on ‘Contact Support’.